 Key Stage Four

-To further enrich our curriculum, we have a comprehensive programme of extra-curricular activities and education visits.
+To ensure pupils develop into confident and resilient citizens our curriculum is supported by a rich programme of extra-curricular activities and education visits.
 Pupils can take part in “Debate Mate” to learn key British values, they can take part in our school production showcasing music and drama talents.
-We run local walking tours to study black history in the local area.
-Pupils have the opportunity to take part in a wide range of trips ranging from visiting their local Synagogue to a trip to Beijing.
+Pupils can appreciate the range of cultural influences which have shaped their lives- For example during Black History Month we run local walking tours to study black history in the local area.
+We regularly take advantage of our location in central London to allow pupils to visit Parliament, the National Portrait Gallery and many other significant locations.

 The whole curriculum is monitored by the Curriculum Governing Body.

 - Curriculum review is carried out by the: SLT